Home / Coffee Knowledge / Raphael Studer, Co-Founder and CEO algrano in the podcast

-The coffee world has been turned upside down since the COVID pandemic.
-Delivery delays, high coffee prices, and challenges for producers, traders, and roasters.
-Added to that, frost and drought in Brazil, nothing is as it was just a short while ago.
-This podcast is intended to be a compass for everyone in the coffee industry to navigate the coming months.
+The coffee world has been turned upside down since the Covid pandemic.
+Delivery delays, high coffee prices, challenges for producers, traders, and roasteries.
+In addition, frost and drought in Brazil have meant that nothing is as it was just recently.
+This podcast is intended to be a compass for everyone in the coffee industry to navigate through the coming months.

 In this episode: Raphael Studer, algrano

-In this special edition of our coffee-making podcast, I talk to people who are analyzing the current situation, clarifying issues, and raising important, new questions.
-Everyone who works with coffee in any way is already feeling the changes, or will be in a few weeks at the latest.
+In this special edition of our Kaffeemacher podcast, I talk to people who analyze the current situation, clarify questions, and ask important new questions.
+Everyone who works with coffee in any form is already feeling the changes, or will be in just a few weeks at the latest.

-Every Sunday evening, we publish a new episode of Coffea Economica.
-We kick things off with Raphael Studer , co-founder and CEO of algrano .
+Every Sunday evening we publish a new episode of Coffea Economica.
+The first is Raphael Studer, co-founder and CEO of algrano.

 Raphael Studer, Co-founder and CEO algrano, Zurich

-In a conversation with Philipp Schallberger, Raphael Studer analyzes the current situation in razor-sharp detail.
+In conversation with Philipp Schallberger, Raphael Studer analyzes the current situation with razor-sharp precision.

-- "Many roasteries were founded in the 2010s.
-Many roasters have only experienced this downward spiral.
-It's a mistake to think it will continue forever."
+• "Many roasteries were only founded in the 2010s.
+Many roasteries only know this downward trend.
+It is wrong to believe that it will always continue like this."

-- "If we were to assume that producers calculated the same way as roasters, then the price would only change due to inflation.
-As a roaster, I would have to expect that green coffee would have to become about 10% more expensive each year."
+• "If we were to assume that producers calculate exactly like roasteries, then the price would only change due to inflation.
+As a roaster, I would therefore have to expect that green coffee would have to become about 10% more expensive every year."

-- "Traders and roasters have trained producers to be price takers and to act accordingly.
-This means that when prices rise, producers naturally accept them.
-'You trained me to be a price taker, and I'll take whatever price the market is offering now.'"
+• "Traders and roasters have educated producers to be price-takers and to act accordingly.
+This means that when prices rise, producers naturally accept this.
+'You taught me to be a price-taker, and I'll take the price the market is now offering.'"

 Next episode: 26.12.2021 with Kleber Cruz, GEPA